 Appointments

-Your staff will routinely need time off for appointments they can only take during the workday, such as medical and dental appointments.
+Your staff will routinely need time off for medical appointments and dental appointments they can only take during the workday.
 You need to decide in advance how this will be recorded and administered.
 For example, will time be deducted from their annual leave allowance or recorded as a different type of absence.
+For certain absences, a doctor’s note or medical certificate from a healthcare professional may be required to validate the absence.
+Statutory sick pay and sick pay may also be relevant for authorised absences due to illness.

-This is also arranged far in advance so your company can make the necessary arrangements, namely who’s going to take over the departing employee’s workload.
+Maternity and paternity leave are also arranged far in advance so your company can make the necessary arrangements, namely who’s going to take over the departing employee’s workload.
+Statutory maternity leave and parental leave are types of authorised absence, and employees are legally entitled to these under employment law and their employment contracts.

 Sabbatical/career break